On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Estimation of the Cumulative Incidence Curve

-i.e. the confounding is solely due to baseline confounders, then the resulting estimator is efficient since the weights $SW_{d,k} = 1$ for all $k = 1, \dots, K$ and therefore the resulting estimator is just the maximum likelihood estimator and hence it is efficient.
+i.e. the confounding is solely due to baseline confounders or previous exposures, then the resulting estimator is efficient since the weights $SW_{d,k} = 1$ for all $k = 1, \dots, K$ and therefore the resulting estimator is just the maximum likelihood estimator and hence is efficient.